 1867, Nov.
 27. Knights of Pythias formed in Baltimore.

 1868.
-Western Maryland College (now McDaniel College) chartered by Methodists (organized 1866).
+Western Maryland College (now McDaniel College) chartered by Methodists (organized 1866), the first coeducational school south of the Mason-Dixon Line.

 1868.
 Regular steamship service between Baltimore and Bremen inaugurated by Baltimore & Ohio Railroad and North German Lloyd.